suchipi/quickjs/README.md

   - `JS_FreezeObjectValue` (performs Object.freeze)
   - `JS_IsPrimitive`
 - ModuleDefs now have an optional "user_data" property (pointer to void) which can be accessed during module initialization (via `JS_GetModuleUserData` and `JS_SetModuleUserData`)
+- Added `JS_SetContextOpaqueValue` and `JS_GetContextOpaqueValue`, which let you associate a JSValue with a JSContext, which will be garbage-collected when that JSContext is garbage-collected.

 ## Changes to `quickjs-libc`: